Yoga Anatomy by Leslie Kaminoff

 Dedicated Students

-Even if you’re not teaching, this book helps you understand cues, stay injury-free, and connect deeply with your poses, both physically and mentally.
+Even if you’re not teaching, this book helps you understand cues, stay aware of your limits, and connect deeply with your poses, both physically and mentally.

 Real-World Impact: Stories of Transformation